 Things you must do

 If your headache is more severe than your 'usual' migraine or behaves differently,

-you are about to be started on any new medicine, remind your doctor and pharmacist
+If you are about to be started on any new medicine, remind your doctor and pharmacist

 Tell any other doctors, dentists and pharmacists who are treating you that you take

 Things you must not do

-Take your medicine to treat any other condition unless your doctor tells you
+Do not take your medicine to treat any other complaints unless your doctor tells you

-Stop taking your medicine, or change the dosage, without first checking with your doctor.
+Do not change the dosage without first checking with your doctor.